tiny-crab/tiny-crab/_posts/2024-12-26-movie-roundup.md

 I saw this movie in theater twice, and I already could go for watching it again.
 First was with Zach, and the second was with my good friend who had just given birth a month prior.
 It was her first moms night out, in fact.
 Which, if you don’t know the plot of the movie— Babes is about lifelong friends, one who at the start of the movie is giving birth to her second child, and the other who has been single and childless, becomes pregnant with her first.
 When I saw this movie the first time with Zach, we both were laughing hysterically.

+Ilana is magnetic, captivating, and enthralling.
+Their humor comes with so much ease, it’s addicting.
+That alone will make you not want to take your eyes off the screen.

 ## Most Positive Movie Watching Moment
 ![Thelma](/assets/2024-12-26-movie-roundup/thelma.png){: width="250"}